 3. To stop this test before completion, turn the MFP off.

 USB HS Test Mode

-- 1. Select USB HS Test Mode from HARDWARE TESTS. - 3.
-Select the desired Test, and then press ...
+- 1. Select USB HS Test Mode from HARDWARE TESTS. - Press ▼ until the ▼ appears next to the Port to be tested, and then press √.
+Select the desired Test, and then press √.